wyim-pgl/DCBLAST/README.md

 cwd=

 ```
-If you need any other options for your enviroment please contant us.
+If you need any other options for your enviroment please contant us or admin

+PBS & LSF need simple code hack.
+If you need it please request through issue.

 ## Usage